Arunachal Pradesh, the last bastion of pristine Himalayas

 So what high school Indian modern history has little to do with (or at least had little when I was in school)the state, the Veda Vyasa had christened them as Prabhu mountains.
 It is also said Sri Krishna tied the nuptial knots with Rukmini in one of the lush valleys.
 Dirang, was it?
 Amid the vivid blooms of myriad orchids?

-Entering Arunachal Pradesh: how to procure ILP and PAP for Indian and foreign nationals!
+Arunachal Pradesh Permits: get ILP and PAP for Indian and foreign nationals!

 What the other nations call as Visa, Arunachal Pradesh calls that ILP (Inner Line Permit) for mainland Indians.
 Without the stamped document, you can not tread a single step in the border. be cognizant of the fact and try procure one for yourself.
 Arunachal Pradesh has designed an easier way to get the visa through online application.
 Do check that site.
 This will require you to fill up the necessary information starting from your DOB to your Grandpa’s DOB (just kidding) but you know security is a big pain when you have got hostile neighbors!
 Be prepared with a couple of passport photos.
 Make sure your ear lobes are visible when you sign up for the photo shoot!